tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Fun fact: Even if they won the Arlington Major, they still wouldn't have had enough points to get directly invited to TI.
 Flaw in the system or working as intended?
 Pure wasn't able to attend Arlington so TSM's offlaner Saberlight actually stood in on his behalf and had a grand old time playing carry.

-**What would success look like?** Another fun fact: Every player on this team is popping their TI cherry this year.
+**What would success look like?** Another fun fact: Entity is the only team in which every player on the roster is playing at TI for the very first time.

 **What to spam in Twitch chat when Entity are winning?** `ENTITY INDIAN PRIDE`